Sagelt/beyond/text/introduction.md

 * The world is a more specific kind of fantasy, a collision of worlds and ages.
 * Hirelings, steadings, and many of the more narrow special moves are gone.

-Other than that, some bits of _Dungeon World_ (or in some cases _Apoclypse World_) remain the same:
+Other than that, some bits of _Dungeon World_ (or in some cases _Apocalypse World_) remain the same:

 * Rolls are 2d6.
 On a 7+ the move says what happens.
 On a 6- the GM says what